tkriik/j64/README.md

 # How

-Integrate `j64.h` and `j64.c` directly into your project with a C99-compliant compiler.
+Integrate `j64.h` directly into your project.
+An ANSI-compliant compiler is enough, although it needs to support `long long` integer literals.

 For testing, you should compile and run `j64_test.c` with the same compilation flags as used in your code base.